Mission Park station

-Mission Park station is a light rail stop on the MBTA Green Line E branch, located on Huntington Avenue in the Mission Hill neighborhood of Boston, Massachusetts.
+Mission Park station is a light rail stop on the Green Line E branch of the MBTA subway system, located on Huntington Avenue in the Mission Hill neighborhood of Boston, Massachusetts.
 The station is located on a street running segment of the E branch; trains run in mixed traffic rather than a dedicated median.
 The station has no platforms; riders wait on the sidewalks (shared with bus stops for the route and buses) and cross the street to reach trains.
-Because of this, the station is not accessible.
+Mission Park station is not accessible, a reconstruction for accessibility is planned between 2027 and 2029.

+Reconstruction

 In 2021, the MBTA indicated plans to modify the – section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
 The new platforms are planned to be long enough to accommodate two 110 ft Type 10 vehicles.
 Design work began in July 2023.
-Platforms will be built at Riverway and Mission Park.
-As of December 2024, design work is expected to be completed in late 2026, with construction taking place in 2027–2029.
+In December 2024, the MBTA indicated that platforms would be built at and Mission Park, while and would be closed.
+As of December 2025, design work is expected to be completed in late 2026, with construction taking place in 2027–2029.